Pradhan Mantri Garib Kalyan Anna Yojana

 The scheme aims to feed the poorest citizens of India by providing grain through the Public Distribution System, to all the priority households (ration card holders and those identified by the Antyodaya Anna Yojana scheme).
 PMGKAY provides 5 kg of rice or wheat (according to regional dietary preferences) per person and 1 kg of dal to each family holding a ration card.
-The scale of this welfare scheme makes it the largest food security program in the world.
+The Union Budget 2022-23 allocated a sum of Rs.
+2 Lakh Crores for the scheme in fiscal year 2022-23.